i40-Tools/SemCPS/README.md

 ## Updating Krextor Rules
 ### What is Krextor?

 Krextor is a an extensible XSLT-based framework for extracting RDF from XML.
+Please note that the resources folder should be added to the project in order to run Krextor.

 Read more at : https://github.com/EIS-Bonn/krextor